-An M.Sc degree in psychiatric health nursing takes two years to complete after which students sit for the Psychiatric Mental Health Nurse Practitioner exam.
-RNs that are interested in this program need at least 1,000 hours of clinical practice working in mental health.
+An MSc degree in psychiatric health nursing takes two years to complete, after which students sit for the Psychiatric Mental Health Nurse Practitioner exam.
+RNs interested in this program need at least 1,000 hours of clinical practice working in mental health.

 Kidney Dialysis Nurse

 A dialysis nurse collaborates with doctors to ensure that patients with kidney diseases receive the best medical treatment.
 They also perform preliminary tests on patients to map out the recovery plan and foresee any complications that might arise during or after dialysis.

 An RN who wants to specialize in nephrology needs to commit to at least 2,000 hours of clinical practice offering healthcare to patients with kidney illnesses.
 Students then take a two-year course from the Nephrology Nursing Certification Commission before sitting for an exam to earn certification.

 Registered Nurses can teach theory course units to students in LPN training and prepare them for the National Council Licensure Examination (NCLEX)-LPN exam.
 Nurse trainers enjoy careers that allow them to travel and teach in different colleges.
 It’s also a suitable choice for APRNs who want a schedule that’s predictable and has minimum interaction with patients.

 RNs in this two-year post-graduate program specializes in various course units taught in LPN training.
 Teaching practicum is the equivalent of clinical practice, where potential APRNs get posted to different nursing schools.